Frequently asked questions

 5. When should I plant chestnuts?
 In the north, early spring (when we ship) or early fall (Sept-Oct).
 In the south, they can be planted most of the year, except during the coldest part of winter, or during extended droughts.

 6. Do you sell Dunstan nuts?
 No, we harvest our nuts each season and use all of our crop for planting.

 7. Should I use Grow Tubes?
 How long do they stay on the trees?
 Yes, we highly recommend Grow Tubes if you are planting in an area where you do not have access to water, or there is pressure from deer browsing on the young trees.
 The tubes stay on until the trees become constricted around the trunk.

 8. How similar are the Dunstan Chestnuts to the American Chestnut?
 Dunstan Chestnuts are blight resistant, which American Chestnuts are not.
 They produce larger nuts than American Chestnuts.
 If grown in the open, Dunstan Chestnuts will spread (just like Americans) and if grown in the forest or tight spacing, will be more timber form.
-The quality of the wood is similar.

 10. Do chestnuts bear every year?
 Yes, chestnuts bear every year (unlike oaks).
 If they experience a late freeze in the spring after leaf-out, or early fall freeze before the nuts ripen, can damage production or growth.